Discounts

 If you are the only adult resident and the property is your main home, you may be entitled to a Single Resident Discount and your bill reduced by 25%.
 If you wish to claim a Single Resident Discount, please complete this online form.

-If someone else aged over 18, moves in while you are in receipt of a Single Resident Discount, you must inform us immediately.
+If someone else aged over 18 moves in while you are in receipt of a Single Resident Discount, you must inform us immediately.
 We will take legal action against anyone who fraudulently claims a discount or exemption and we review your entitlement regularly and check information with other agencies for comparison purposes.

-Care Leavers
+Care leavers

-Care leavers aged between 18 and 25 and where a local authority in England has acted previously as a corporate parent, will be entitled to their Council Tax being treated as irrecoverable in full or in part, if they pay Council Tax or live with someone who pays Council Tax in Fareham since 1 April 2019.
+Care leavers aged between 18 and 25 and where a local authority in England has acted previously as a corporate parent, will be entitled to their Council Tax being treated as not collectable in full or in part, if they pay Council Tax or live with someone who pays Council Tax in Fareham since 1 April 2019.

-To qualify for this reduction the Care Leaver must:
+To qualify for this reduction the care leaver must:

 - Be aged 25 years and under